jardieljr/derivatives/assignment_2/README.md

 Asian option is one of the exotic option which based on the average price over some period of time, so it is an example of a path-dependent option.
 Normally, asian options are worth less than other equivalent ordinary options due to the less volatitly of the averaged price of the underlying asset.

-The given parameters are following: r = 1% (risk-free rate, continuously compounded) σ = 20%(volitality) δ = 3% (continuously compounded) µ = 10% (expected return)
+֍The given parameters are following:

+r = 1% (risk-free rate, continuously compounded)

+σ = 20%(volitality)

+δ = 3% (continuously compounded)

+µ = 10% (expected return)

 T= 1 month

 n=30 (each period 1 day)

 S0=$100

 1)considering deviation of paying compounded dividend, we will model the stock returns of each period by u(up-factor per step) and d (down-factor per step) using the equations.